Definability of henselian valuations by conditions on the value group: Further work

-In \Autoref{ex:counter1} and \Autoref{ex:counter2}, we have seen that the conclusions neither of \Autoref{fact:hongdiscrete} nor of \Autoref{thm:strenhong} can be strengthened to $0$-$\Lr$-definability.
-Thus, the class $\mathcal{G}_0$ of ordered abelian groups for which $(\dagger)_0$ holds is a \emph{proper} subclass of the class $\mathcal{G}$ of ordered abelian groups satisfying $(\dagger)$.
+{While from the observations above it is clear that} the class $\mathcal{G}_0$ of ordered abelian groups for which $(\dagger)_0$ holds is a \emph{proper} subclass of the class $\mathcal{G}$ of ordered abelian groups satisfying $(\dagger)$, { none of the described dividing lines are yet proven to be sharp.
+Therefore, we pose the following questions:}